brisvag/stemia/README.md

 │   ├── align_filament_particles:  Fix filament PsiPriors so they are consistent within a filament.
 │   └── edit_star:  Simple search-replace utility for star files.
 └── warp:  A collection of Warp-related tools and scripts.
-    ├── fix_mdoc:  Fix mdoc files to point to the right data.
+    ├── fix_mdoc:  Fix mdoc files to point to the right data and follow warp format.
     ├── merge_star:  Merge star files ignoring optic groups and ensuring columns for warp.
     ├── offset_angle:  Offset tilt angles in warp xml files.
     ├── parse_xml:  Parse a warp xml file and print its content.